Rheinsteig: Koblenz - Lorch

 > The most beautiful stretch of the Rheinsteig.

 Hiking in Germany.
 It doesn't get much better than the Rheinsteig.
 This long-distance hiking trail traverses the right bank of the Middle Rhine in Germany.
 The 320 km route stretches from Wiesbaden to Bonn and attracts thousands of hikers from all over Germany and neighboring countries every year.
 Want to discover the heart of Germany on foot?
-Then the last stages of the Rheinsteigde are perfect options.
+Then the last stages of the Rheinsteig are perfect options.
 From beautiful Koblenz past Braubach, the Loreley and St. Goarshausen to Lorch.

 Itinerary